Dec 9, 2009

 NEW PERMACULTURE COURSE COMING SOON...

-Next SPRING we'll be running another PERMACULTURE COURSE here at the MOUNT OF OAKS...
-As last year, it will be taught by Lesley Martin who is a fantastic person and teacher in my opinion, and I’m sure all the ones who did the last year course can say the same...
+As last year, it will be taught by Lesley Martin who is a fantastic person and teacher in my opinion, and I’m sure all the ones who did the last year´s course can say the same...

-It ‘s gonna take place from the 20th to the 28th of MARCH 2010, and it’s gonna cost 180E
+It is going to take place from the 20th to the 28th of MARCH 2010, and it’s gonna cost 180E

-(if by any chance you’d like to offer more, know that all the money will revert to pay the teacher, the food expenses of the course and all the extras will be for our future building projects...this land is still in a pioneering stage and we buy all things we need mainly with charitable donations)...
+If by any chance you’d like to offer more, know that all the money will revert to pay the teacher, the food expenses of the course and all the extras will be for our future building projects...this land is still in a pioneering stage and we buy all things we need mainly with charitable donations...

 Now, WHAT SHOULD YOU EXPECT OF THE COURSE :